We got the keys at the beginning of August '22 and couldn't wait to get started. Turned out that we hadn't left it too late.

 To our knowledge the last time that anyone had had a serious "go" at the pub was in 1971, when an architect and his wife bought the freehold, heavily refitted the interior and built on the front extension with the large windows.
 Mr and Mrs Ramsden are mentioned on our history page.

-Pulling the pub around to reveal all of the nasty bits and having a good measure up and a really long think was a really important step.
+Pulling the pub around to reveal all of the areas needing attention, having a good measure up and a really long think was a really important step.

 Learning about a building is both fascinating and terrifying.
 You never know what you're going to end up left with.
-The White Horse is a new and on-going project, and we hope you see something new every time you pop in.
+The White Horse is an on-going community-focussed project, and we hope you see something new every time you pop in.

-Step number one, poke it about a bit and give it a stress test, and keep going until... well... there's nothing left.
+Step number one, poke it about a bit and give it a stress test, break it out if needed and keep going until... well... there was nothing left but an empty and bare building.

-Near enough all the plaster failed, a great deal of the electricals didn't cut the mustard, a lot of the plumbing was sent to pasture a long while ago.
+Near enough all the plaster failed and fell off, a great deal of the electricals didn't cut the mustard, a lot of the plumbing was sent to pasture a long while ago.
 Pretty much everything was broken out.

 Ceilings collapsed, lintels fell down, the bar floor was rotten as a pear and a few doors fell off...
 You name it, it happened.
 Electric shocks get boring really quickly.